TheFisher1/Spotify/README.md

 ## Some Limitations

-- All communication is synchronous, meaning that when facing a bigger load, the system may and most probably will not be able to function properly.
 - Currently the system lacks proper error handling and retry mechanisms for inter-service communication.
 - No caching layer is implemented, which could lead to performance issues with repeated database queries.
 - The system doesn't implement circuit breakers or fallback mechanisms for service failures.